Johnchauyu/johnchauyu/README.md

 - 🎓 &nbsp; I’m an undergraduate computer science student in Hong Kong 🇭🇰
 - 💻 &nbsp; Passionate about cybersecurity, especially offensive security
-- 🌱 &nbsp; Currently learning knowledge of penetration testing
+- 🌱 &nbsp; Currently learning different knowledges of penetration testing
 - 🐶 &nbsp; I LOVE Shiba Inu and they are VERY cute.
 <!--
 **Johnchauyu/johnchauyu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.